Enjoying our puzzle hints?

 Why is “DOS EQUIS” in the Yellow group?

-A Mexican beer brand known for its distinctive bottle design
+a Mexican beer brand, known for its distinctive bottle design

-Green group — U.S. CITY NICKNAMES
+Green group — ROCK BANDS

 Word definitions